ProyekPerangkatLunak/.github/profile/README.md

 We help our clients who are companies that are developing in the digitalization process, and in this project, we created an employee attendance system.

 This system has several advantages, including:
-* Can personal login for personal company use.
+* Track employees' attendance using a smartphone for Stakeholders or HR
-* Can use an image for check-in / check-out as attendance.
+* Image-based attendance (employees will take a  selfie for check-in and check-out)
-* easier control as HR or Stakeholder for controlling company
+* Easier control for Stakeholders to recap employee attendance for each day.